 Now that we know a little more about these two IRS forms, let’s break down the core differences of the W-2 vs. W-4 and explain how they relate to your business.

-W-2 Form: The W-2 form, on the other hand, is an annual report—detailing for the employee (as well as the IRS) their gross pay and tax deductions.
+W-2 Form: The W-2 form, on the other hand, is an annual report—detailing for the employee (as well as the IRS) their gross pay and tax withholding.

 W-4 Form: The W-4, as we’ll further explain later, is filled out by your employees.
 Each employee fills out their personal information and withholding allowances on the W-4.
 As an employer, you only need to fill out part of the W-4 if you’re using the document to fulfill state new hire reporting requirements.

 W-4 Form: The W-4 form should be filled out as part of an employee’s onboarding paperwork.
-Since the W-4 will determine the amount of tax deductions withheld from an employee’s paycheck, they should complete a W-4 before their first pay day.
-After they complete their initial W-4, an employee will only need to complete a new one if their personal or financial situation changes and they want to adjust their deduction allowances as a result.
+Since the W-4 will determine the amount of tax withheld from an employee’s paycheck, they should complete a W-4 before their first pay day.
+After they complete their initial W-4, an employee will only need to complete a new one if their personal or financial situation changes and they want to adjust their withholding allowances as a result.

 W-4 Form: Once your employee fills out their W-4, you should file it (either electronically or physically), but you do not need to submit it to the IRS or SSA.
 As we mentioned above, you only need to file a W-4 form if you’re using it to meet state new hire reporting requirements.

 To ensure that you’re meeting both W-2 and W-4 requirements for your business, let’s go through how to find and fill out each form, as well as some tips to help simplify the process.